-While ALARA does not use agency staff in the delivery of its programs through Plan Management and Support Coordination Arrangements (e.g. YLYC, NDIS, DS Emergency Funding) services may be purchased from other organisations including sole providers.
-As part of those purchasing arrangements ALARA will ensure that the agency/contractor has in place Policies and Procedures (including staff and volunteer screening) that reflect this policy and related policies and procedures.
-Refer to Policy - Brokerage and Flow Chart - Brokerage as well as Forms - Brokerage and Subcontract
+While ALARA does not use agency staff in the delivery of its programs.
+If a funding source allows brokerage and subcontracting arrangements as part of those purchasing arrangements ALARA will ensure that the agency/contractor has in place Policies and Procedures (including staff and volunteer screening) that reflect this policy and related policies and procedures.
+Refer to Policy - Brokerage and Flow Chart - Brokerage as well as Forms - Brokerage and Subcontracting